guiweber/config/kiki/readme.md

 WebUI\Username=kiki

  ```
- Then restart the service and check that the webUI is accessible
+ Then restart the service and check that the webUI is accessible on port 2000 and 80
  ```bash
  sudo systemctl restart qbittorrent
 ```